Singapore Transit Visa 2026 (Updated) | 96-Hour Visa Facility

 A Singapore Transit Visa is an excellent way to explore one of the world’s most exciting cities during your layover.
 Whether you need a visa depends on your nationality, itinerary, and eligibility for the Visa-Free Transit Facility.
 Make sure to check the latest Singapore transit visa requirements, complete your Singapore transit visa application in time, and enjoy your short stay hassle-free.

-For more travel-related information, check out our guides on the best place to live in the world 2025 and how to find a reliable immigration agent for your visa process.
+For more travel-related information, check out our guides on the best country to live and how to find a reliable immigration agent for your visa process.